hacs/documentation/source/docs/use/type/python_script.md

 ---

 Python Scripts is a part of the Home Assistant [`python_script` integration.](https://www.home-assistant.io/integrations/python_script/)

-!!! info
-    Python Scripts in HACS will automagically be enabled if you have it enabled in Home Assistant

 ## Enable Python Scripts in Home Assistant

+Python Scripts are automagically enabled in HACS if you have them enabled in Home Assistant.

-Add this to your `configuration.yaml`
+To enable Python Scripts in Home Assistant, add this to your [`configuration.yaml` file](https://www.home-assistant.io/docs/configuration/)

 ```yaml title="configuration.yaml"
 python_script: